-One particularly important find is a cylinder-shaped seal made from the mineral hematite, with a cuneiform inscription from Mesopotamia (present day Iraq), which the archaeologists were able to decipher.
+One significant find is a cylinder-shaped seal made from the mineral hematite, with a cuneiform inscription from Mesopotamia (present-day Iraq), which the archaeologists could decipher.

 "The text consists of three lines and mentions three names.
 One is Amurru, a god worshiped in Mesopotamia.
 The other two are historical kings, father and son, who we recently succeeded in tracking down in other texts on clay tablets from the same period, i.e., the 18th century BC.
 We are currently trying to determine why the seal ended up in Cyprus more than 1000 kilometers from where it was made."

-Among the finds are the red gemstone carnelian from India, the blue gemstone lapis lazuli from Afghanistan and amber from around the Baltic Sea, which shows that the city had a central role for trade during the Bronze Age.
-The gold jewelry, along with scarabs (beetle-shaped amulets with hieroglyphs) and the remains of fish imported from the Nile Valley, tell the story of intensive trade with Egypt.
+Among the finds is the red gemstone carnelian from India, the blue gemstone lapis lazuli from Afghanistan, and amber from around the Baltic Sea, which shows that the city had a central role in trade during the Bronze Age.
+The gold jewelry, scarabs (beetle-shaped amulets with hieroglyphs), and the remains of fish imported from the Nile Valley tell the story of intensive trade with Egypt.

 Wide-ranging trading network

-By comparing with similar finds from Egypt, the archaeologists were also able to date the jewelry.
+By comparing similar finds from Egypt, the archaeologists could also date the jewelry.

 The same five-year-old also had this necklace.
 Credit: Peter Fischer, Teresa Bürge

-"The comparisons show that most of the objects are from the time of Nefertiti and her husband Echnaton around 1350 BCE.
-Like a gold pendant we found: a lotus flower with inlaid gemstones.
+"The comparisons show that most objects are from Nefertiti's time and her husband Echnaton around 1350 BCE.
+Like a gold pendant, we found: a lotus flower with inlaid gemstones.
 Nefertiti wore similar jewelry."